 Your health and overall well-being while at work is a vital aspect that significantly affects your productivity.
 Staff in all INTERPOL’s duty stations must enroll on private healthcare insurance.

-INTERPOL understands that healthcare insurance can be expensive.
-So it encourages you to sign up for a comprehensive health care plan and subsidizes it for you and your dependents.
-Your spouse and children are the only dependents INTERPOL recognizes.
+INTERPOL encourages you to sign up for a comprehensive health care plan and subsidizes it for you and your spouse and children, the only dependents recognized.

 Officers seconded by their national administration must show proof of medical insurance before being allowed to join INTERPOL.